 Last week was so eventful that this week has been all about sleeping, hydrating, and cuddle sessions with my daughters.

-The DiMe Summit is an experience like no other for multicultural digital influencers and entrepreneurs, as well as renowned Hispanic celebrities.
+The summit was an experience like no other for multicultural digital influencers and entrepreneurs, as well as renowned Hispanic celebrities.

 I found myself a single mom with no emergency fund, and that’s when I realized that a man is not a plan.